open/close all folders

-- The RPG aspect of the first Mass Effect took a major back seat for Mass Effect 2 where players were vastly limited in the number of weapons, armor, mod upgrades, and character progression, they come across throughout the games.
+- The RPG aspect of Mass Effect took a major back seat for Mass Effect 2 where players were vastly limited in the number of weapons, armor, mod upgrades and character progression they come across throughout the games.
 Mass Effect 3 attempted to strike more of a balance between how the previous two games went about its RPG elements, especially with the much appreciated return of mod upgrades, but was still nowhere close to the amount of role-playing mechanics that the first Mass Effect had.

 - In Mass Effect 2, usage of the Hammerhead being limited to DLC, such as the Firewalker Pack and Project: Overlord content, really limited the vehicle gameplay that the first Mass Effect had much more of when it came to driving around in the Mako.
 It then got even worse with Mass Effect 3 where vehicle gameplay was practically non-existent.

 - Mass Effect 3 had the War Asset Map.
 The game makes you believe that gathering up armies all across the galaxy was going to lead up to one massive all-out battle on Earth that took into account the choices that were made regarding each bit of asset that was added into the player's army that Shepard brings to Earth.
 Apart from a few minor cinematic differences, this wasn't the case one bit.
 None of the war assets gathered up have any effect on the gameplay.